 Google Cloud Platform (GCP) is an increasingly popular service for cloud computing, coming in third place after AWS and Microsoft Azure.
 It offers individuals services like access to Google Docs and can provide large businesses with cloud infrastructure through Google Cloud Storage and other online services.

-Google Cloud is relatively new compared to AWS.
+Google Cloud is relatively new compared to AWS and Azure.
 The service started in just 2018.
 However, due to the popularity of other Google services like Google Search, YouTube, and Google Docs, Google Cloud is slowly becoming sought after.

 Google Cloud is renowned for its high-speed access in downloading instances and in its usage of Google Cloud Storage.